 Of course empathy is a good thing to encourage in kids.
 But the more I thought about my son’s aversion to critiquing, the more I wondered what it said about his comfort expressing opinion.
 Sometimes when I ask him to make a preference — choose this favorite over that one, or explain what he doesn’t like and why — he acts like he’d rather pull out a fingernail and dip it in ink quill-style, and write, Just because.

 There are outlets for sharing opinions today on just about everything.
 Anyone with an email address and a wire in the wall can broadcast his or her views on literature or Lysol, and they can also go off on virulent diatribes about total strangers — their appearance and their lifestyle choices, things that have nothing to do with the thing being critiqued.
 Every frustrated person who’s ever felt disenfranchised, maybe their teachers never listened or their mother never loved them, can bullhorn their power to the world.
-My kids have seen me blindsided by a few weirdly personal attacks.
+My kids have seen me blindsided by a few uncomfortably personal reviews.
 But I don’t want it to inhibit them from learning to put their own views out there.

 There are useful and appropriate ways of expressing your opinion, and there are troll ways.
 But that’s not what I’m talking about here: I’m talking about encouraging young people to have their say in a constructive way with relevant details, even if it means overcoming fear that the person whose work they’re critiquing might see it and be quietly hurt, or loudly disagree.